Grenzlinie/MatTools/README.md

 Or click [Here](https://figshare.com/articles/dataset/Vectore_store_and_lightrag/29080493) to download the vector store and unzip the `vector_store` folder to `src` folder.

+**For configuring docker sandbox used for verification generated code**

+Option1: `docker pull grenzlinie/mat-tools:latest`.

-For docker sandbox, run `docker build -t mat-tool-ben .` at root directory to create docker image.
-When testing, the `result_analysis.py` will automatically generate container for each question.
+Option2: run `docker build -t mat-tool-ben .` at root directory to create docker image.
+When testing.

+The `result_analysis.py` will automatically generate container for each question.

 1. Test single LLM
 ```bash